 The National Committee presented a poster about its work at the ATCM exhibition and published a text about German university research in Antarctica on the conference website.

-Leading experts of German polar research handed over the MARE:N concept paper “Polar Regions in Transition” to the Federal Ministry of Education and Research on May 19, 2021.
-The concept paper presents recommendations in 15 chapters on the areas in which polar and marine research should be particularly engaged in the coming years.
+The research agenda “Polar Regions in Transition” presents recommendations in 15 chapters on the areas in which polar and marine research should be particularly engaged in the coming years.
+Leading experts of German polar research handed over the MARE:N concept paper to the Federal Ministry of Education and Research on May 19, 2021.

 After more than three years of work under the auspices of the German National Committee SCAR/IASC, the new agenda for German polar research was published on September 15, 2017, as Status Report of the German Research Foundation (DFG).